Garlic and Fatty Liver: One Common Belief About It Doesn’t Match the Science

 Speaking of foods to eat, check out some of my other articles talking about popular food choices:

-Does this mean that garlic is good for fatty liver disease?
+Does this mean that garlic helps reverse fatty liver disease?

-We do have general research (rounded up here) suggesting that garlic has antioxidants, antibiotic, and antifungal properties and that it’s loaded with compounds like the aforementioned allium, ajoene, arginine and selenium, which may help the liver.
+We do have general research (rounded up here) suggesting that garlic has antioxidants, antibiotic, and antifungal properties and that it’s loaded with compounds like the aforementioned allium, ajoene, arginine and selenium, which may help with cholesterol and sugar levels, which is always good.

 Experts often agree that garlic, consumed in moderation, can be part of a healthy diet.
 But going from “it requires massive amounts to cause damage” to “it’s automatically great for liver health” is still a big leap.